 Extracurricular activity is central to the Yale-NUS College experience.
 Unlike Yale and NUS, where many decades of activity have built a vast array of student clubs and organisations, Yale-NUS College started with a clean extracurricular slate.
 Students can initiate and develop their own organisations on campus and the list of extracurricular activities continues to grow.
 We work with our students to develop a lively and robust extracurricular life on campus, where students gather freely to debate and exchange opinions on various issues.

-Yale-NUS College has a Centre for International and Professional Experience (CIPE), which is committed to helping students have an international experience by providing opportunities, and working with them on individual basis, to guide, advise, support and help them determine which portfolio of international and professional experiences will maximise their learning and broaden their perspectives.
+Yale-NUS College has a Centre for International & Professional Experience (CIPE), which is committed to helping students have an international experience by providing opportunities, and working with them on individual basis, to guide, advise, support and help them determine which portfolio of international and professional experiences will maximise their learning and broaden their perspectives.
 There is a wide range of opportunities for study abroad and summer programmes that students can participate in.
 You can learn more about Yale-NUS College’s opportunities for international and professional experiences here.

 Yale-NUS College is an autonomous liberal arts college within NUS, while the NUS University Scholars’ Programme is an academic programme for undergraduates enrolled in NUS.

 All Yale-NUS students study the Common Curriculum for the first two years of college.
-After that, students will pursue a major, which comprises up to a third of the whole curriculum.
+After that, students will pursue a major, which comprises about a third of the whole curriculum.
 In comparison, the four-year NUS University Scholars’ Programme has a different emphasis, with the major comprising two-thirds or more of the course of study.

-The Centre for International and Professional Experience (CIPE) was established to create a portfolio of global opportunities that will enhance students’ academic learning, broaden their perspectives and hone the skills and character they need to succeed as a student today and a leader tomorrow.
+The Centre for International & Professional Experience (CIPE) was established to create a portfolio of global opportunities that will enhance students’ academic learning, broaden their perspectives and hone the skills and character they need to succeed as a student today and a leader tomorrow.
 CIPE integrates traditionally separate (and often siloed or competitive) components of experience-based learning (such as study abroad, summer sessions, internships, career services, leadership and service programming, research attachments) under one roof.
 This allows for a student-centred and holistic approach to your personal, professional and intellectual development.